jessepav/libgdx-wiki-old/External-tutorials.md

 * [Showing a splash screen while doing heavy processing](http://duckseason.mobi/heavy-background-processes-libgdxwhile-showing-splash-screen/)

 ### Shaders ###
-* [Matt DesLauriers has a very nice introduction to GLSL shaders](https://github.com/mattdesl/lwjgl-basics/wiki/Shaders) (both libgdx specific and in general)
+* [Matt DesLauriers has a very nice introduction to GLSL shaders](https://github.com/mattdesl/lwjgl-basics/wiki/Shaders) (both libGDX specific and in general)
 * [Video series by dermetfan](https://www.youtube.com/playlist?list=PLXY8okVWvwZ1_aaMnBU5HF4UP3hHL60Vy)
 * Online Shader Tools, which let you play with WebGL (provided your browser supports it) and see the code behind it:
    * https://www.shadertoy.com/